 The newest member of staff is a young guy, a typically brash salesman, and in the accounts office I don't have too much to do with him except when he comes in asking for an invoice.
 So I was considerably surprised when one day he put his head around my door during his tea-break and asked me if I'd do him a favour.

-I'm known as a bit of a soft touch but I wasn't going to agree to anything blind so I just looked a question at him.
+I'm known as a bit of a soft touch but I wasn't going to agree to anything blind so I just raised an eyebrow.
 He came right into the room and closed the door behind him, which awoke my interest fully.
 I sat up, he came up to the desk.
 “I want a picture taken” he said.

 Everyone knows I'm into photography.
 It's been my hobby since forever and I have some good kit and I know how to use it.
 Nevertheless, I asked: “Why me?”